A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

+Additionally, the temporal and spatial graph edges subset is used to mask the message passing of nodes that are not in the proximity graph for UAVs ($NB^T$) and ADRs ($NB^S$), respectively.
+This can let ADR focus on close-range distances due to the speed limitation and not be impacted by long travel time delivery.
+On the other hand, UAV can go to a wide range of distances and are more efficient in cases where the pickup and drop-off locations are far, but in a near time window.
+Therefore, the attention scores for nodes with a wider time window are masked.
+By doing so, each pickup node would be influenced by the corresponding delivery and learn the heterogeneous relation between the location-time proximity of other pickup nodes.

+where $\boldsymbol{g_A},\boldsymbol{g_P}, \boldsymbol{g_D}$ and $\boldsymbol{W_A},\boldsymbol{W_P}, \boldsymbol{W_D}$ are learnable weight vectors and matrices, for every node in the graph, pickup, and delivery set, respectively.
+Subsequently, each subset of attention is used to compute the weight value fused embedding of each node using a non-shareable weight parameter of $\boldsymbol{W}_V^l$, in Equation \ref{eqmean} and \ref{eqmean1}, in a multi-head heterogeneous attention network in each layer for each mode, respectively.

+Then, we calculate the attention weights $K^{\prime}$ times in a multi-head mechanism.
+The final weight value vector is the summation over all heads, and each weight for each layer and $k$th head is $ W_3^kh^ {\prime}_{i,k}$.
+The final multi-head attention is shown, followed by a BN layer in Equation \ref{eqk}.
+Afterwards, a feed-forward layer with a residual connection and BN layer is employed and demonstrated in Equations \ref{qek} and \ref{mmm}, respectively.

-As the output of the attention mechanism to get the final and average embedding shown in Equation \ref{eqmean1}, note that ADRs and UAVs do not share parameters through the encoding mechanism and are embedded separately with unique network configurations.
-Figure \ref{fig91} illustrates a detailed design of the encoder.
+As a result, the node embedding in one GAT layer can be figured by the output of Equation \ref{qek}, and the next layer embedding can be found after the multi-head attention calculation in \ref{eqk}.
+Note that this process is done twice for each Equation of \ref{eqmean} and \ref{eqmean1} for UAV and ADR node-edge encoding, respectively.
+Finally, after $L$ convolution layers, the output of the encoder is two distinct sets of embeddings, $\tilde{h_i}^L|^{UAV}$ and $\tilde{h_i}^L|^{ADR}$ for $i \in N$, which is used to get the final and average embedding shown in Equation \ref{eqmean2}.
+Note that ADRs and UAVs do not share parameters through the encoding mechanism and are embedded separately with unique network configurations.